Mineral economics

-The discipline of mineral economics examines the implications associated with the mining industry and the impact the industry has on the economy socially and regarding the climate.
-Mineral economics is a field which originally started after the Second World War and has to expaned in today's modern climate.
-The identification of mineral sectors and their associated total revenue from specific commodities and how this varies across Countries is significant for global trade and fecundity.
-For example, Australia is a leading export in several mineral commodities like iron and coal thus providing a substantial percentage of revenue within the Australian economy..
+The field examines the implications associated with the mining industry and the impact the industry has socially, economically and environmentally.
+The field originally started after the Second World War, and has expanded in today's modern climate.
+The identification of mineral sectors, their associated total revenue from specific commodities, and its variation across countries is significant for global trade in the industry.
+For example, Australia is a leading exporter of several mineral commodities like iron and coal, which provides a substantial percentage of revenue within their economy.